scheijan/slackwarrior/README.md

 For detailed information on how to use his services check [the docs](http://slackwarrior.scheijan.net/doc.html).

 **Work in progress disclaimer:**
-The bot is currently under development and you'll only be able to run it yourself (no Slackapp yet).
+The bot is currently under development.
+Please report any bugs you find on our [Slack] (http://slackin.scheijan.net) or open an issue here on GitHub.

 ## Prerequisites ##
 Slackwarior is based on the awesome [botkit](https://github.com/howdyai/botkit) library for Slackbots.